dturevski/olive-gui/yacpdb/schemas/yacpdb-entry.md

     twins:
       b: Move a1 a2
       c: Continued Exchange a2 h7 # "Continued" means that the transformation is applied
-                                  # to the position of twin "b", not to the diagram position
+                                  # to the position of the previous twin, not to the diagram position
 ```